Bribery Case: Law Ministry Urges Gujarat Court To Serve US SEC Summons To Gautam Adani

 According to details made public by the New York court, Adani and seven other defendants, including Sagar Adani—who serves as a director at Adani Green Energy—allegedly agreed to pay approximately $265 million in bribes to Indian government officials between 2020 and 2024.
 This was reportedly done to secure solar energy contracts expected to generate $2 billion in profits over 20 years.

 Following these claims, an Adani Group spokesperson denied the allegations made by the US Department of Justice and the SEC against Adani Green directors, calling them "baseless."
-The spokesperson added that the group would pursue "all possible legal recourse."
+The spokesperson said the group would pursue "all possible legal recourse."

 Who Are the Individuals Named in the Case?